6 Best Employee Engagement Workshops in 2023

 Health, both literally and metaphorically, is vital to a successful workplace.
 A healthy workplace is more productive, happier, and more engaged.
 This Harvard University program focuses upon the wellbeing of employees, and how leaders can support and promote healthy working practices.

-It’s a nine-week online course aimed at executives and entrepreneurs who want to strengthen their organisation by implementing a Culture of Health which, the providers insist can “improve your employees’ well-being as well as the health of your consumers, your communities, and the environment.”
+It’s a nine-week online course aimed at executives and entrepreneurs who want to strengthen their organization by implementing a Culture of Health which, the providers insist can “improve your employees’ well-being as well as the health of your consumers, your communities, and the environment.”

 It’s a bold claim, but certainly one worth investigating.
 The course, based on a series of pre-recorded lectures, with guest speakers and case studies, requires 1-3 hours per week study and can be certified for a small additional fee.